phuctdang/Portfolio/README.md

 ## Note

-The webpages are still a work in progress (incomplete) so please excuse the wonky formating.
+The webpages are still a work in progress (on-going project).